Increase Your Home Equity Today

 If you own a home, you may have more home equity than you realize.

-It's common for homeowners to cancel FHA MIP once they've accumulated sufficient home equity.
+It’s common for homeowners once they’ve accumulated sufficient home equity.

 As a homeowner, you’re able to increase your home’s equity percentage with a well-timed, purposeful renovation.